 The critical difference between an income annuity and a deferred annuity is its purpose and payout structure.
 An income annuity (often synonymous with an immediate annuity) is designed for immediate income needs and starts paying out soon after the investment.
 Meanwhile, a deferred annuity is for future income needs, and it begins payouts at a later date.

 |Long-Term Care Help||Yes||Yes||Yes||No||No|

-Get help from a licensed financial professional.
+Request a deferred annuity quote from a licensed financial professional.
 This service is free of charge.

 Frequently Asked Questions

-What is a deferred annuity, and example?
+What is a deferred annuity?